Connections Pane

 conn = sqlite3.connect("nycflights13.sqlite")

-You can then either use %connection_show conn to open the connection in the Connections Pane or click on the database icon that appears close to the object name in the Variables Pane.
+You can then either use %connection_show conn to open the connection in the Connections Pane or open it from the Variables Pane.

 Variables Pane showing a connection object